gephi/gephi-toolkit-demos/igraph/README.md

 * algo - This sets the layout algorithm.
 Selection should come from the next section.

+* cluster - This takes a list of graph clustering algorithm names.
+They should be selected from: components the connected components, cohesive_blocks, community_edge_betweenness, community_fastgreedy, community_infomap, community_label_propagation, community_leading_eigenvector, community_leading_eigenvector_naive, community_leiden,
+                        community_multilevel (a version of Louvain), community_optimal_modularity (exact solution, < 100 vertices), community_spinglass, community_walktrap.
+If none is selected
+                        community_multilevel is used.
+The best is selected by modularity score.

 * output width - Sets the output width in pixels.

 * output height - Sets the output height in pixels.